ktownkinley/Project_3/README.md

 - These data sets were chosen because they are gathered, filtered, and stored for public use.
 It's important to note for ethical practices that the crime data has been anonymized to exclude the names of perpetrators and victims.
 The locations of crimes have also been randomized with a block ID's rather than exact addresses.

 # Results
-- We ran a Poisson Correlation test to see if there truly is a relationship between cime counts and temperature.
-Results came back with a p-value of 1.59e+04.
+- We ran a Pearson R Correlation test to see if there truly is a linear relationship between crime counts and temperature.
+Results show that our p-value is 0.0012, show there is a statistically significant relationship.
+While the r-value of 0.355, affirms a moderately positive correlation.
+Note that the correlation is weaker because of the strong decrease in crime during extreme tempertures.
 - Theft is the most common crime in Washington DC.
 - Less than 2% of all crime takes place after temperatures reach 90°F, limiting our positive correlation hypothesis.
 - Less than 2% of all crimes takes place below 32°F.
-- The highest crime density interval occured between 66-76F at 21.24%.
+- The highest crime density for a 5 degree interval occured between 70-74F at 9.22%.
 - This suggest that moderate temperatures lead to the highest amounts of crime.
 - 12.62% of crime happens in the morning, 26.89% in the afternoon, 22.22% in the evening and 38.27% at night.